uarc/core0-doc/src/instruction_reference/arithmetic.md

 `a -- (a + imm)`

 #### Immediate (WORD)
-As an immediate instruction, the initial opcode byte is followed by a full processor word.
+The initial opcode byte is followed by a full processor word.
 This word is signed.

 #### Description
 `addi` takes parameter `a` from the stack and adds it with the immediate value `imm`.
 The carry bit is set by this instruction, but is not consumed.